 Public trust and pre-release access to statistics

 This is one of a series of notes to support our policy positions as summarised in the RSS Data Manifesto.
 It was first published in April 2015, and was updated in May 2017.
 You can download the PDF version at this link.
-To discuss the policies we are advocating, contact our Policy and Research Manager, Olivia Varley-Winter.
+To discuss the policies we are advocating, please contact the policy team at firstname.lastname@example.org

 End the practice of pre-release access whereby some people in government see statistics before the public.